Halleck45/ast-php-parse/README.md

 Dumps PHP Code to AST file (and back).

+This projects is currently in development and is not ready.

 # Why?

 To be able to parse PHP code from any language that can embed a C library